 Urinary tract infections, vaginal infections or inflammation, and constipation are all causes of Incontinence.
 Some drugs can cause temporary issues with bladder control.
-However, it could be related to a weak bladder or pelvic floor muscles if Incontinence lasts longer.
+However, if Incontinence lasts longer, it could be related to a weak bladder or pelvic floor muscles.

 3. What happens if you don’t treat Peezing?

 UI can cause sleep loss, sadness, anxiety, and a loss of desire for sex if left untreated.
-Therefore, if your disease leads you to do any following, you should consult your doctor.
-Urinate frequently (8 or more times per day)
+Therefore, if your disease leads you to do any of the following, you should consult your doctor.
+Urinate frequently (8 or more times per day).

 4. In your practice, how do you deal with peeling?